ZergQueenKerrigan/nosto_css_utils/readme.md

 # NOSTO GLOBAL CSS Utilities

-A comprehensive CSS utility library for rapid web development, built using CSS Bricks methodology and inspired by SCSS @extend patterns.
+A comprehensive CSS utility library for rapid web development, built using Atomic CSS methodology and inspired by SCSS @extend patterns.

 ## Features